ample/gatsby-starter-ample/plugins/gatsby-ample-importer/README.md

 Each model (content type, post type, template, etc.) is meant to represent a grouping of content that you want to import to local files.
 The example above shows a single model, `page`.
 Here are the options:

 - `id`: The `id` for the model.
-This is specific to the data source.
+This may serve a different purpose for each data source.
+- `name`: If the name is specified, a `model` key-value pair will be added to the output.
 - `dir`: Directory in which to store generated files.
 - `filename`: The name **of the field** used to create the filename.
 In the example above, we are using `slug`.
 That means the value of the `slug` field is used to name the file.
 You should make sure this is a required field in your CMS.
 - `content`: By default, all specified fields are written to frontmatter in the markdown file.
 You can also select one field to be rendered as the body content for the file.